 Starting any business requires a lot of moving parts to fall into place.
 Creating and launching an online course is no different.
 But similarly, having a well-thought out launch strategy can make taking a product to market much easier.

 In the world of online courses and coaching, one of the most important steps to launching revolves around a solid launch email and strategy.
 Below, find everything needed to learn how to launch an online course or product—think strategy, timing, and even advice for email copy.

 Build it before you sell it

 Prior to taking a product to market, creators should make sure they’re armed with two things: an email list and 20 percent of the content ready to go.

-The email list, an unsung backbone of business
+The email list: the backbone of good business